nspcc-dev/neofs-spec/06-blockchain/03-alphabet.md

 func Emit()
 ```

-Emit method produces sidechain GAS and distributes it among Inner Ring nodes and proxy contract\.
-It can be invoked only by an Alphabet node of the Inner Ring\.
+Emit method produces sidechain GAS and distributes it among Inner Ring nodes and proxy contract.
+It can be invoked only by an Alphabet node of the Inner Ring.

-To produce GAS\, an alphabet contract transfers all available NEO from the contract account to itself\.
-If notary is enabled\, 50% of the GAS in the contract account are transferred to proxy contract\.
-43\.75% of the GAS are equally distributed among all Inner Ring nodes\.
-Remaining 6\.25% of the GAS stay in the contract\.
+To produce GAS, an alphabet contract transfers all available NEO from the contract account to itself.
+50% of the GAS in the contract account are transferred to proxy contract.
+43.75% of the GAS are equally distributed among all Inner Ring nodes.
+Remaining 6.25% of the GAS stay in the contract.

-If notary is disabled\, 87\.5% of the GAS are equally distributed among all Inner Ring nodes\.
-Remaining 12\.5% of the GAS stay in the contract\.

 ##### Gas